codedusting/chirpy/README.md

 # Chirpy - A sort of Twitter Clone

-This is just a live streaming project building for my channel:
+This is just a live-streaming project building for my channel:

 1. YouTube:
 2. Kick: